This post may contain affiliate links. Click here to see what that means.

 - Thank You to our Podcast Sponsor: Paleo on the Go (43:55)

 - I also collaborated with POTG to create a Phoenix Helix Variety Pack, which I update seasonally.
 It's a great way to sample their menu.
-I always include bone broth, and my current choice is their Organic Free Range Chicken Bone Broth.
+I always include their Bone Broth, because it's healing food at its finest.
 The Fall/Winter pack also includes 4 full meals, each with a different protein/vegetable combination: Seafood Pot Pie with Tarragon Crust, German Brats with Sauerkraut and Home Fried White Sweet Potatoes, Beef Short Ribs with Mushroom Gravy and Cauliflower “Polenta”, and Smoked Chicken with Butternut Squash Stuffing, Spiced Apple Butter and Collard Greens.
 How's that for variety?

 - A frozen meal delivery service, 100% of their menu is compliant with the elimination phase of the paleo autoimmune protocol (AIP).
 They have over 6o items, including entrees, side dishes, broth, AIP-friendly bacon, and desserts!
 I take the meals with me on vacation, and also keep a stash in the freezer for emergencies.